 Beautiful imagery, isn’t it?
 Election marked the house.
 Predestination laid out the path and the timing.
 And salvation followed that path.
 A gift from God.
 Let’s bow together in prayer.

-And, Lord, we would pray that even tonight in this place there would be some whose election becomes reality even this hour who having been chosen of God are now the recipients of mercy and saving grace, who are granted repentance and faith and set apart from sin unto You.
-Do that work, Lord, for Your glory.
+And, Lord, we would pray that there would be some whose election becomes reality even this hour, who having been chosen of God, are now the recipients of mercy and saving grace, who are granted repentance and faith, and set apart from sin unto you.
+Do that work, Lord, for your glory.
 Amen.